 Mental Health Court Programs

-This three-phase, problem-solving court operates under a specialized model in which the judiciary, prosecution, defense bar, and Howard Center work together to help non-violent offenders find restoration in recovery and become productive citizens.
+Unlike other courts, the Mental Health Court is a problem-solving court that brings together judiciary, prosecution, defense bar, and Howard Center to help non-violent offenders find restoration in recovery and become productive citizens.

 Park Street Program

 Park Street is a community-based residential program providing treatment to families and adolescent males, ages 12-17 with sexual harming behaviors.
 Through the use of a cognitive behavioral based model with the Good Lives Model concepts and trauma-informed approach, Park Street works collaboratively with youth, their families and referring agencies to modify inappropriate sexual behavior through a strengths-based skill building focus.
 The goal is to inspire personal change that will promote youth to care about themselves and others and to be responsible for their own behaviors.

 • Individual, group and family therapy

 • Psychiatric consultation and medical oversight

 • Community reintegration support